nelson-wpwang/accessors/README.md

 Accessor Example
 ----------------

-The following is and example accessor and the JSON that is generated for a basic media player:
+Continuing with the media player example, let's add a new device-specific feature "Skip 15 seconds" and look at an example accessor and its generated JSON:

 ```javascript
 // name: Network Stereo